Discover Ireland : Sports and leisure

 A golf destination

 Golf in Ireland?
 It's a no-brainer!
 Ireland has even been named a world golf destination by the International Association of Golf Tour Operators.
-It has hosted the prestigious Ryder Cup and Solheim Cup, and has introduced the world to many great champions such as Rory McIlroy, Graeme McDowell, Darren Clarke and Padraig Harrington.
-On the course side, you'll be spoilt for choice with over 400 courses in the country.
+It has hosted the prestigious Ryder Cup and Solheim Cup, and revealed to the world many great champions such as Rory McIlroy, Graeme McDowell, Darren Clarke and Padraig Harrington.
+When it comes to terrain, you'll be spoilt for choice among the country's 400 courses.